Isaacboxall1/Weather-GPT/README.md

 # To-Do

-1. impliment the Open AI api and feed information about the current location from the weather api to suggest activities

-2. build display components for the Open AI elements to be displayed on the dashboard
+1. build display components for the Open AI elements to be displayed on the dashboard

-3. add unit tests and integration tests for the application

-4. impliment the Recharts react library to display temperature information in graph format
+2. impliment the Recharts react library to display temperature information in graph format

-5. add a map to the dashboard to display the location of the city searched for
+3. add a map to the dashboard to display the location of the city searched for

-6. add a search history to the dashboard to allow users to quickly search for previously searched cities
+4. add a search history to the dashboard to allow users to quickly search for previously searched cities

-7. add a favourites list to the dashboard to allow users to save their favourite cities
+5. add a favourites list to the dashboard to allow users to save their favourite cities

-8. add a settings page to the dashboard to allow users to change the theme of the application and units of measurement
+6. add a settings page to the dashboard to allow users to change the theme of the application and units of measurement

+7. add unit tests and integration tests for the application

 # Completed